SACGF/shariant_docs/docs/index.rst

    site/classification_form
    site/classification_listing

-If you are working on the technical connection to Sharaint
+If you are working on the technical connection to Shariant
 ----------------------------------------------------------

 .. toctree::